mnordhaus/pico-base/README.md

 ```

 ## Installation
-Reccomendation: Fork this repository, as this is meant to be a start.
+As this is meant as a foundation for create PicoCSS based Hugo-Themes I reccomend to make a copy of this repository.

+Alternatively it is also possible to use theme components: https://gohugo.io/hugo-modules/theme-components/#article

 ## Configuration
 Modify main.scss and all the layout files as you need.
 See PicoCSS and Hugo documentation.